mvanveen/freedom.txt/README.md

 ### Generate Your Own

+Running `freedom.py` from the command line will generate a fresh `freedom.txt` file after a little prompting.

      $ python freedom.py
      What is your name?
 Michael Van Veen
      Where should I write file to? [freedom.txt]?